Tarun Suresh

 [Paper][PDF]

-IterGen is a framework that enables users to define and enforce semantic constraints into LLM output and efficiently backtrack by grammar symbols and re-sample during LLM generation until these constraints are satisfied.
+IterGen is a decoding algorithm which leverages grammar-based backtracking and selective rejection sampling to efficiently enforce user-defined semantic constraints into LLM output.
 IterGen improves LLM-generated SQL accuracy by 18% and eliminates LLM privacy leakage.

 Relational Verification Leaps Forward with RABBit